 After completing the IT-Systems Administration Specialist program at Madison Area Technical College, you will be able to:

-- Install and configure Microsoft Windows client operating systems.
+- Manage and support client operating systems

-- Install and configure Microsoft Windows Server operating systems
+- Manage and support server operating systems

-- Solve problems individually and in a team environment.
+- Solve problems individually and in a team environment